 There were some good tips for making an even awesomer panini on the grill or with a press, but I stuck with the pan, a lid and flipped it fifty-two thousand times until it was lightly browned on either side and super gooey on the inside.

 While that was happening, I made the side, which literally consisted of me pouring the arugula pesto inside a bowl with the sautéed squash and calling it done.

 Our little bug enjoyed this meal right along with us – and loved it just the same.
 I love that the Family Style meals are made with kids in mind.
 This felt like a super fun grilled cheese sammy, but was packed with fresh mozzarella and tons of greens, which are virtually impossible to get into my toddler’s belly most of the time.
 Not this time though: )

+We loved Sun Basket so much we are considering ordering it on a weekly basis.
+When it comes to organic meal delivery these guys definitely exceeded our expectations in quality, price, and flavor.
 Let me know if you’ve tried Sun Basket, if you order on the regular or if there is another service you swear by.
 Yippee!!